Wealden District Council submitted a planning application for the redevelopment of Streatfeild House in June 2022.

 All homes will be accessible and adaptable and will include features that will make them suitable for a range of occupants, including older people, individuals with reduced mobility and some wheelchair users.

-In addition to this, one 3-bedroom house and one 4 bedroom house have been designed specifically for wheelchair users.
+In addition to ensuring that all of the homes meet Building Regulations (M4(2) , there will be one 3 bedroom house and one 4 bedroom house that have been designed specifically for wheelchair users.

 Each house has its own private garden and two parking spaces and every 1-bedroom flat has private outdoor space and 1 car parking space.
 There are also 7 visitor parking spaces.